Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: The (surprising) benefits of learning with naturalistic data

 \subsection{Learning from naturalistic data can improve generalization}

-Studying how systems generalize is fundamental to cognitive science and AI.
-When studying generalization in simplified settings, a key assumption is that the simplifications do not alter the generalization problem.
-Here, we review studies from AI and neuroscience showing that variability in experience (even aloong seemingly-orthogonal axes) can alter learning and generalization---thus implying that studying models within more restricted settings may mislead us about the naturalistic computational problem.
+Studying how systems generalize is fundamental to \andrew{building theories in} cognitive science and AI. \andrew{In order to study generalization in simplified settings, we need to make the key assumption} that the simplifications do not alter the generalization problem.
+Here, we review studies from AI and neuroscience showing that variability in experience (even along seemingly-orthogonal axes) can alter learning and generalization---thus implying that studying models within more restricted settings may mislead us about the naturalistic computational problem.

 \paperarg{Example 1: Compositional generalization of image classifiers vs. agents}.
 Naturalistic tasks can fundamentally change what models learn and how they generalize. \citet{hill2019environmental} trained two models on a vision-language grounding task, and tested their compositional generalization to held-out instructions.
-Both models were trained on the same language examples, and tested on the same held-out examples.
-However, one model was trained as an agent interacting with a simulated environment, while the other was simply trained trained to classify screenshots from that environment based on language instructions.
-The authors found that the interacting agent exhibited perfect compositional generalization to novel language utterances, while the image classifier generalized substantially worse.
-The authors also explored other factors, including generalization benefits of more naturalistic 3D (rather than 2D) environments, or egocentric embodiments.
-Their results illustrate how richer naturalistic settings can enhance the generalizability of learned solution.
+Both models were trained on the same language set, and tested on the same held-out examples.
+However, one model was trained as an agent interacting with a simulated environment, while the other was simply trained to classify screenshots from that environment based on language instructions.
+Surprisingly, the interacting agent exhibited perfect compositional generalization to novel language utterances, while the image classifier generalized substantially worse.
+The authors also found generalization benefits of other naturalistic factors, including 3D (rather than 2D) environments, or egocentric embodiments.
+These results illustrate how richer naturalistic settings can enhance the generalizability of learned solutions.
 Thus, if we are interested in understanding generalization, we may need to build models that learn from appropriately naturalistic data.

 \paperarg{Example 2: Syntactic generalization is enhanced by variability in other structures' fillers} Structural generalization is of deep interest in linguistics.
 Recently, \citet{misra2024language} performed controlled experiments in which challenging linguistic constructions are systematically held out from language model training data, and showed that models trained on naturalistic language generalize to held out constructions by composing pieces of simpler constructions.
 Critically, this generalization depended on sufficient variability in the semantic fillers observed in the structures seen in training---thus, incorporating naturalistic variation in model training data can impact our theoretical inferences about generalization.